MarymoorStudios/marymoorstudios.github.io/_devlog/Glossary.md

 order and the order of applied effects (commit order).
 In a system with true parallelism, multiple calls may be made simultaenously, in which case the call order is only a partial order.

+#### **Bearer Token**
+A cryptographic or pseudo-random token that grants access to some resource simply by being presented without any strong verification of the presenter's identity.
+The name refers to the fact that access it granted to whomever bears (i.e. carries or holds) the token.
+A bearer token can easily be transferred allowing access delegation to a third party without requiring additional communication.

 #### **Caller (RPC)**
 The sender of a message.